-Duty bearer: responsibilities: within the scope of their role, DDSB employees who have responsibilities and obligations and contribute to the District's organizational responsibilities as an employer and a service provider to uphold the Human Rights Code and this policy.
-Employees' duty bearer responsibilities are responsible for outlined in this policy and related procedures and include promoting, protecting and upholding human rights and preventing and addressing discrimination in DDSB services, employment and learning and working environments.
-Duty bearer responsibilities are outlined in the Human Rights Policy and procedures.
+Duty bearer responsibilities: within the scope of their role, DDSB employees have responsibilities and obligations and contribute to the District's organizational responsibilities as an employer and a service provider to uphold the Human Rights Code and this policy.
+Employees' duty bearer responsibilities are outlined in this policy and related procedures and include promoting, protecting and upholding human rights and preventing and addressing discrimination in DDSB services, employment and learning and working environments.